3DO: Mouse

 Panasonic and Logitech both released the 3DO mouse.
 The Panasonic FZ-JM1 and Logitech 3DO mouse are identical aside from their markings.
 Fewer than 20 games supported its use, some of which were optimized for the standard controller or light gun rather than the mouse.
-Of the 3DO games which were optimized for use with the mouse, the best known are Myst and Lemmings.
-The Panasonic mouse was also bundled with Konami's Policenauts Limited Edition in Japan which came with a Policenauts mouse pad.
+Of the 3DO games that were optimized for use with the mouse, the best known are Myst and Lemmings.
+The Panasonic mouse was also bundled with Konami's Policenauts Limited Edition in Japan that came with a Policenauts mouse pad.

 Other

-Home Arcade Systems released a steering wheel for the 3DO which is supported by several racing titles, including The Need for Speed.
+Home Arcade Systems released a steering wheel for the 3DO that is supported by several racing titles, including The Need for Speed.

 The Panasonic FZ-EM256 is a 256 KB Expandable Memory Unit that plugs into the 3DO expansion port on the back of the console.
 It was released in 1994 and sold in Japan only.

 The Panasonic 3DO Karaoke Mixer allows 3DO owners to play a standard music CD, turn the vocals down, plug in one or two microphones and sing over the music.
 This unit was released in limited markets.